chrisfernandes18/Command-Line-MAL/README.md

 ![Output for Black Clover](assets/images/output.png)

 ### Coming Soon
-Ability to make a new csv file if one does not exist that holds a list of anime that one has searched and wants to keep the information.
+Ability to make a new csv file if one does not exist, or use an existing csv file, that holds a list of anime that one has searched and wanted to keep its information.